-The Company's Credit Agreement, 2015 Loan and 2012 Loan are subject to annual debt service and other financial covenants, including covenants which require the Company to meet key financial ratios and customary affirmative and negative covenants.
+The Company's 2023 Loan and 2012 Loan are subject to annual debt service and other financial covenants, including covenants which require the Company to meet key financial ratios and customary affirmative and negative covenants.
 As of March 31, 2023, the Company was not in compliance with the required debt service coverage ratio, however, was in compliance with the two other covenants.
-Due to this violation, the Bank would be contractually entitled to require immediate repayment of the outstanding term loan amount of \$3,461,000 and the outstanding line of credit balance of \$1,540,000.
-However, on June 22, 2023, the Bank issued the Company a letter waiving the covenant violation as of March 31, 2023, and implemented an immediate freeze on any and all further advances of the Credit Agreement through the maturity date, with an outstanding balance in the amount of \$1,770,000 as of June 21, 2023.
-As of March 31, 2022, the Company was in compliance with all required covenants.
+Due to this violation, the Bank would be contractually entitled to require immediate repayment of the outstanding term loans and the outstanding line of credit balance.
+On June 22, 2023, the Bank issued the Company a letter waiving the covenant violation as of March 31, 2023, and implemented an immediate freeze on any and all further advances of the Credit Agreement through the maturity date.
+As of March 31, 2024, the Company was not incompliance with the debt service coverage and current ratio, however, was in compliance with the third covenant.
+On September 12, 2024, the Bank issued a letter waiving the covenant violations as of March 31, 2024, but noting that the Bank reserves its right to declare a default in the future, if any covenants remain out of compliance at applicable measurement dates.
+As of March 31, 2025, the Company was not in compliance with the debt service coverage and current ratio, however, was in compliance with the third covenant.
+On June 4, 2025, the Bank issued a letter waiving the covenant violations as of March 31, 2025, but there can be no assurance that the Bank will provide such a waiver and may declare a default if any covenants remain out of compliance at applicable measurement dates.

-Although the Term Loans mature in August 2032, it is probable that a debt covenant violation occurs within the next twelve months.
-Therefore, the Term Loans and related unamortized debt issuance costs are classified as current on the Balance Sheet as of March 31, 2023.
+Although the 2012 Loan matures in August 2032, it is probable that a debt covenant violation occurs within the next twelve months.
+Therefore, the 2012 Loan and related unamortized debt issuance costs are classified as current on the consolidated balance sheets as of March 31, 2025 and 2024.